 A seven percentage point difference is definitely something not to be sniffed at.
 Especially when you consider re-offending costs £18.1 billion.

 That’s a saving of just under £1.3 billion.

 The time to think of reducing re-offending is at the moment a magistrate/judge adjourns a case for pre-sentence reports (PSR).
 The convicted individual will be certain of receiving a sentence whether it be non-custodial or custody.

-People fall into the criminal justice system, especially at a young age, for several reasons, among which are the reasons I would suggest are primary and that is needs not being met.
+People fall into the criminal justice system, especially at a young age, and for several reasons, among which are the reasons I would suggest are primary, and that, is needs not being met.
 Unresolved trauma, lack of opportunities or choice, family problems and issues around education along with the environment in which they live.
 These issues, for those individuals, can be addressed if we understand their needs.
 They can also be addressed sooner rather than later,.
 The sooner we understand the why, the quicker we can intervene, holistically, for the individual and direct them away from the arms of HMP.